ibm-cloud-docs/openwhisk/runtimes.md

 The Node.js version 10 environment is used if the `--kind` flag is explicitly specified with a value of `nodejs:10` when creating or updating an action.

 #### Migrating from `nodejs:8` to `nodejs:10`
-- The `ibm_db` npm package is not available in `nodejs:10`.
+- The `ibm_db` NPM package is not available in `nodejs:10`.
 The `ibm_db` package doesn't support Node.js 10.
-You can track progress in this issue [issue ibmdb/node-ibm_db/issues/482](https://github.com/ibmdb/node-ibm_db/issues/482#issuecomment-436895541).
+You can track progress in this issue [ibmdb/node-ibm_db/issues/482](https://github.com/ibmdb/node-ibm_db/issues/482#issuecomment-436895541).
-- The `cloudant` npm package is not available in `nodejs:10`, the package is deprecated.
-You need to use the official npm package [@cloudant/cloudant](https://www.npmjs.com/package/@cloudant/cloudant) v3.0.0 when importing the nodeJS module (that is, `require('@cloudant/cloudant')`) also [v3.x only returns Promises](https://github.com/cloudant/nodejs-cloudant/blob/master/api-migration.md#2x--3x).
+- The `cloudant` NPM package is not available in `nodejs:10`.
+The package is deprecated.
+You need to use the official NPM package [@cloudant/cloudant](https://www.npmjs.com/package/@cloudant/cloudant) v3.0.0 when importing the nodeJS module (that is, `require('@cloudant/cloudant')`) also [v3.x only returns Promises](https://github.com/cloudant/nodejs-cloudant/blob/master/api-migration.md#2x--3x).
-- The `cradle` npm package is not available in `nodejs:10`.
+- The `cradle` NPM package is not available in `nodejs:10`.
-- The `log4js` npm package is not available in `nodejs:10`.
+- The `log4js` NPM package is not available in `nodejs:10`.
 You can track the issue at [log4js-node/issues/805](https://github.com/log4js-node/log4js-node/issues/805)
-- The `watson-developer-cloud` npm package is not available in `nodejs:10`.
-You can track progress on the new version in this  issue [watson-developer-cloud/node-sdk/issues/780](https://github.com/watson-developer-cloud/node-sdk/issues/780)
+- The `watson-developer-cloud` NPM package is not available in `nodejs:10`.
+You can track progress on the new version in this issue [`watson-developer-cloud/node-sdk/issues/780`](https://github.com/watson-developer-cloud/node-sdk/issues/780)

 Detailed information about the nodeJS version 10 runtime environment can be found in the [CHANGELOG.md](https://github.com/ibm-functions/runtime-nodejs/blob/master/nodejs10/CHANGELOG.md).